UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn Schedule Analysis

-- Against the No. 3 Iowa Hawkeyes on November 27, the Huskies notched their signature win of the season, an 86-79 victory.
+- When the Huskies beat the Iowa Hawkeyes (No. 3 in the AP's Top 25) on November 27 by a score of 86-79, it was their best victory of the year thus far.

-- The Huskies have the most Quadrant 1 wins in the nation (15).
+- The Huskies have 15 wins versus Quadrant 1 teams, the most in the nation.

-- UConn has tied for the 22nd-most Quadrant 2 victories in the nation (six).
+- The Huskies have tied for the 28th-most Quadrant 3 wins in the nation (eight).

 UConn 2022-23 Best Wins